jdleesmiller/jdleesmiller.github.io/_posts/2020-05-24-testing-node-docker-compose-end-to-end.markdown

 [^suffix]: The numeric suffix is so you can run multiple instances of the same container with the `--scale` flag to [`docker-compose up`](https://docs.docker.com/compose/reference/up/).
 We won't use this feature here.

 [^project-name]: One disadvantage of hard coding the project name in this way is that you can't run two instances of the project in different folders, which the default Compose behavior of using the directory name as the project name allows.
 Setting it based on `$(basename $(pwd))` would bring this back.

+[^pptr-testing-library]: There is a package, [`pptr-testing-library`](https://github.com/testing-library/pptr-testing-library), that brings some DOM Testing Library-style queries to Puppeteer.
+At the time of writing, some of the key features around `waitForElement` are not yet implemented, but it's a good start and a promising direction!